Affordable, safe, clean energy – shouldn’t we consider the nuclear option?

 Currently, electricity production is dependent on market prices for fuel, and more importantly we don’t have security of supply.
 In fact we already import a percentage (currently 10%) of our electricity needs, a figure which is likely to grow, unless we are able to increase our own capacity.

-Unfortunately, despite all the talk and posturing, the promise of cleaner, renewable energy, particularly from wind and tide, is still just that.
-The technology just isn’t there yet.
-Electrical energy cannot be stored and when the wind stops blowing the power goes off.
+Unfortunately, despite all the talk and posturing, the promise of cleaner, renewable energy, particularly from wind, solar and tide, is still just that.
+Electrical energy cannot be stored, unless proposing banks of batteries, so when the wind stops blowing the power goes off.
 This means we still need to be able to generate electricity equivalent to 80% of the installed renewable energy capacity, using fossil fuelled stations, very inefficiently, on “spinning reserve”, or face black outs.

 So what’s the answer?
 Isn’t it time we all reconsidered the nuclear option?
 With the experience gained since we built the world’s first commercial nuclear power station, the technology has dramatically evolved and improved.
 Today Nuclear Power offers the cheapest, cleanest and safe option for our growing energy needs with guaranteed security of supply.